On the relative Giroux correspondence: Partial open books, sutured manifolds and contact structures

 $(2)$ $\p H$ is a convex surface in $(M, \xi)$ whose dividing set is $\p S \times \{0 \}$,

 $(3)$ $\p N $ is a convex surface in $(M, \xi)$ whose dividing set is $\p P \times \{ 1/2 \}$.

 Moreover such $\xi$ is unique up to isotopy.}

-\begin{proof} We will prove that there is a unique tight contact structure (up to isotopy) on each piece $H$ and $N$ with the given boundary conditions.
-Then one can conclude that there is a unique contact structure (up to isotopy) on $M$ satisfying the above conditions, since the dividing sets on $\p H$ and $\p N$ agree on the subsurface along which we glue $H$ and $N$.
+\begin{proof} We will prove that there is a unique tight contact structure (up to isotopy) on $H$ and $N$ with the given boundary conditions, using arguments along similar lines.\footnote{In fact, one can prove a general existence and uniqueness theorem using an explicit contact form $\lambda + dt$ on $\Sigma \times [0,1] / \sim $ \! , for any surface $\Sigma$ with boundary, where $\lambda$ is a primitive of a volume form on $\Sigma$ that is standard near the boundary.
+It can be argued that this contact form gives a tight contact structure making the boundary convex with dividing set $\p \Sigma \times \{ 1/2\}$.} Once we have these contact structures on $H$ and $N$, since the dividing sets on $\p H$ and $\p N$ agree on the subsurface along which we glue $H$ and $N$, we obtain a unique contact structure (up to isotopy) on $M$ satisfying the above conditions, by gluing together the contact structures on these pieces.

-The existence of a unique tight contact structure on the handlebody $H$ with the assumed boundary conditions was already shown by Torisu \cite{to}.
-We include here a proof (see also page 97 in \cite{ozst}) which is different from Torisu's original proof.
+To prove the existence of tight contact structures on $H$ and $N$ with prescribed dividing sets we simply consider $H$ and $N$ embedded in the closed contact $3$-manifold $(Y, \xi')$ supported by the open book $(S, id)$ and appeal to the closed case (see \cite{to} and \cite[Lemma 4.4]{e}).
+For $H$, observe that